NinIcaty/CardFile-DE-beta/README.md

 # CardFile-DE-beta
-A CardFile DE (the pre-Windows 95 Windows DE )  for Linux
+A CardFile DE (the pre-Windows 95 Windows DE )  for Linux\n
+        IMPORTANT
+ADD FOLDERS "WALLPAPERS" and "ICONS"